jonufele/WaterCooler-Chat/README.md

 ## Relevant Notes

-- The master moderator status will be given to the first user that joins the chat with a password
+- Master moderator status will be given to the first user that joins the chat with a password.
-- The action of hiding a message from the chat takes immediate effect on the other online users, while the unhide action only takes effect on user's next visit to the room.
+- Hiding a message from the chat takes immediate effect on the other online users, while the unhide action only takes effect on user's next visit to the room.
-- It is not recommended to disable the anti spam restriction, for two reasons: the spam (duh), and the possibility of generating non unique message ids which can harm the hide/unhide feature.
+- Disabling the anti spam restriction is not recommended for two reasons: the spam (duh!), and the possibility of generating non unique message ids which can harm the hide/unhide feature.
-- To remove the copyright note, you must make a donation to the project.
+- To remove the copyright note, you must make a donation to the project (See below).
-- It is recommended to rename the data directory (or move it outside the web root) to ensure user's privacy. (don't forget to rename on settings.php as well)
+- It is recommended to rename the data directory (or move it outside the web root) to ensure user's privacy. (don't forget to rename on settings.php as well).

 ## Donations